Macquarie University: Admissions

-International admissions
+International

 The Macquarie University International College offers Foundation Studies (Pre-University) and University-level Diplomas.
 Upon successful completion of a MUIC Diploma, students enter the appropriate bachelor's degree as a second year student.

-The Centre for Macquarie English is the English-language centre that offers a range of specialised, direct entry English programmes that are approved by Macquarie University.
+The Centre for Macquarie English is the English-language centre that offers a range of specialised, direct entry English programs that are approved by Macquarie University.